ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 ![solution](https://user-images.githubusercontent.com/16560492/82232405-e0f63a80-992e-11ea-984f-b6ed76465bd1.png)

-After more generations, the result can be enhanced like what shown below.
+After more generations, the result can be improved, as shown below.

 ![solution](https://user-images.githubusercontent.com/16560492/82232345-cf149780-992e-11ea-8390-bf1a57a19de7.png)

 The results can also be enhanced by changing the parameters passed to the constructor of the `pygad.GA` class.

-Here is how the image is evolved from generation 0 to generation 20,000s.
+Here is how the image evolves from generation 0 to generation 20,000.

 Generation 0